master-sauce/dvora/README.md

 - **Manual Checks** — links shown for manual verification
 - **API Sites** — JSON API endpoints (`v1:` or `stremio:` prefix)
 - **Search Logs** — verbose per-site logs from the last scan and last subtitle search

+## Legal Disclaimer & Fair Use
+DVORA is a technical tool designed for indexing and aggregation purposes only.

+Aggregator & Indexer: This application functions solely as a search interface that aggregates and indexes publicly available information from third-party websites.

+No Content Hosting: DVORA does not host, store, or distribute any media files, videos, or copyrighted content on its servers.

+Third-Party Relations: The developer of this project has no affiliation, partnership, or association with the third-party websites or API providers indexed by the tool.

+User Responsibility: Users are responsible for ensuring that their use of this tool complies with local laws and the terms of service of the original content providers.

+Educational Purpose: This project was developed as a technical proof-of-concept for web scraping, API integration, and UI development.